Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Additional Simulation Results

 \subsection{Posterior Inference}

 We provide plots analogous to Figure \ref{fig:Inference_p100} for $p = 50$, additional performance metrics for $p = 100$, and an additional simulation setting.

 Figure \ref{fig:Inference_p50} compares the Gibbs and GIMH algorithms with GLASSO-BIC, GLASSO-EBIC, ssgraph, bdgraph, bdgraph.mpl, and regression.pl, for $p = 50$ and $n \in \{p, 2p, 5p\}$ across five simulation settings.
 Besides the ill-conditioned example, the inference of Gibbs and GIMH is reassuringly similar with the other exact Bayesian methods, bdgraph and ssgraph.
 Further, there is evidence that bdgraph.mpl has an elevated FDR relative to the exact Bayesian methods and that regression.pl has reduced power.
 Both of these effects are most pronounced at small sample sizes.
+The Beta-Binomial and empirical Bayes priors result in very similar inferences.
+Relative to Gibbs they result in slightly lower coverage and power, but also slightly lower FDR.

 Figure \ref{fig:Inference_p100_additional} supplements Figure \ref{fig:Inference_p100} from the main paper, providing simulation results for an additional sample size $n$ (top), additional simulation setting \textit{Random-$2/p$} (middle), and two additional evaluation metrics, the ROC-AUC of the estimates of $\hat{\pi}(\Omega_{jk} \neq 0 \mid \Y)$ and the average mean absolute error (MAE) of $\hat{\Omega}_{jk}$ of each method (bottom).